 Photograph by: Karelj

-Phytolacca acinosa is a Perennial up to 1.50 metres tall.
+Phytolacca acinosa is a perennial plant that can grow up to 1.50 metres tall.

 The leaves are poisonous.
 They are said to be safe to eat when young, the toxins developing as they grow older.
 According to another report it is only a form with reddish purple flowers and a purple root that is poisonous[